Hi! I’m Jones LeFae and welcome to Vegerarchy!

 However, the world of archaeology has its challenges!
 Many of the jobs available are contract based, meaning that once the contract is done, you might have to go out and find work elsewhere – perhaps in another town, another state, or even another country!
 That is one of the big motivators for me to start this blog.
 I want to ensure that I have a steady stream of income whether or not I am working in archaeology.
 I found blogging and it seemed like the perfect fit for me!

-Yes, I am hoping to increase and stabilize my income with this blog, but honestly, I have been wanting to start one for years, simply because I have a lot of tasty and healthy recipes, tips for feeding a hungry family on a budget, and advice for going to college that I would love to share with the world!
+Yes, I am hoping to increase and stabilize my income with this blog, but honestly, I have been wanting to start one for years!
+This is because over the years I have a perfected a lot of tasty and healthy recipes that I want to share with you.
+I also have tips for feeding a hungry family on a budget, and advice for going to college that I would love to share with the world!

 The Things That Interest Me (and hopefully you too!)

-I have always tried to live as sustainably as possible by eating organic foods, growing my own food in my garden, recycling everything possible, shopping fair trade or second-hand, and promoting anything that would help the environment (I even worked for GreenPeace!).
+I have always tried to live as sustainably as possible by eating organic foods, growing my own food in my garden, recycling everything possible, shopping fair trade or second-hand, and promoting anything that would help the environment.

 I am hoping to get more radical in the future by building an “Earthship” and living off-grid.
 This means getting all of my electricity needs met by way of solar and wind power, collecting and re-using rainwater, using recycled building products, and growing a lot of my own food.
 And I want to share everything about how it is done with you!